-O1.
-Extend the ridgeline fauna movement corridor westward to provide additional opportunities to link to Greybox Reserve and Prospect Reservoir.
+OI.
+To extend the ridgeline fauna movement corridor westward to provide additional opportunities to link to Greybox Reserve and Prospect Reservoir.

-- C1.
+- CI.
 Plant vegetation in riparian corridors, to facilitate fauna movement through the other open space corridors and street trees. - C2.
-Provide vegetation which will facilitate movement through the site of non-ground dwelling fauna as well as providing additional foraging habitat. - C3.
+Provide vegetation which will facilitate movement through the site of non ground dwelling fauna as well as providing additional foraging habitat. - C3.
 Within development applications, provide details which demonstrate how connectivity with off-site ecological linkages can be achieved.